gitnilay/PaymentGateway/Readme.md

 ### Getting Started

-=You can either run the application via command prompt or open the solution in visual studio and run the application.
+  You can either run the application via command prompt or open the solution in visual studio and run the application.

-==Open up the command prompt and navigate to the PaymentGateway folder and run the command dotnet run.
+  Open up the command prompt and navigate to the PaymentGateway folder and run the command dotnet run.
 Open http://localhost:62279 in browser to see the swagger page.

 #### There are 2 API end points related to payments.